Health

 Objectives

-This Master's degree will provide students with a range of tools and knowledge enabling them to carry out expert missions capable of supporting, guiding or directing research and development activities in the health and/or dermocosmetics sector involving Aging, senescence, normal and pathological aging and geosciences.
+This Master's program will provide students with a range of tools and knowledge enabling them to carry out expert assignments involving the support, guidance, or management of research and development activities in the health and/or dermocosmetics sector, covering aging, senescence, normal and pathological aging, and geroscience.

 Read more